bodrick/awesome/README.md

 *   [tomrijndorp/vscode-finditfaster](https://github.com/tomrijndorp/vscode-finditfaster) - Find it, but faster!
 Fast file search for VS Code.
 *   [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - Invoke is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 The solution offers an industry leading WebUI, and serves as the foundation for multiple commercial products.
 *   [agektmr/ProjectTabManager](https://github.com/agektmr/ProjectTabManager) - Have too many tabs opened on Chrome?
 This extension helps you organize your tabs on windows per projects.
-*   [xcv58/Tab-Manager-v2](https://github.com/xcv58/Tab-Manager-v2) - Quickly and conveniently manage your open tabs https://tab-manager.vercel.app
+*   [xcv58/Tab-Manager-v2](https://github.com/xcv58/Tab-Manager-v2) - Search, group, move, and clean up tabs across browser windows with a keyboard-first workflow
 *   [Huachao/vscode-restclient](https://github.com/Huachao/vscode-restclient) - REST Client Extension for Visual Studio Code
 *   [fnando/vscode-linter](https://github.com/fnando/vscode-linter) - Extension for code linting, all in one package.
 New linters can be easily added through an extension framework.
 *   [paralleldrive/sudolang](https://github.com/paralleldrive/sudolang) - SudoLang LLM Support for VSCode